-Maltese crypto companies might be subject to paying the following taxes:
+Maltese crypto companies may be liable to pay the following taxes:

-• Social Security Contributions (SSC) – vary depending on an employee’s age, salary and other conditions
+- Social Security Contributions: vary depending on an employee’s age, salary and other conditions

-The taxes are administered by the Commissioner for Revenue (CFR) who issued guidelines determining the application of the Income Tax, Stamp Duty and VAT to the activities involving DLT assets.
-The foundational rule is that VAT, Stamp Duty, and Income Tax handling of any DLT asset depends on the purpose for which the asset is used, not the category of the asset.
+The taxes are administered by the Commissioner for Revenue who issued guidelines determining the application of the Income Tax, Stamp Duty and VAT to the activities involving DLT assets.
+A fundamental principle is that the VAT, Stamp Duty and Income Tax treatment of any DLT asset shall not depend on the nature of the DLT asset but on the purpose of its use.

-• Coins – cryptocurrencies, functionally constituting the cryptographic equivalent of fiat money (created to be used as a means of payment or medium of exchange, or function as a store of value)
+- Coins – cryptocurrencies, functionally representing the crypto equivalent of fiat money, created for use as a means of payment or medium of exchange, or to function as a store of value

-• Financial tokens – analogous to equities, debentures, units in collective investment schemes or derivatives
+- Financial tokens – being analogous to equities, debentures, units in collective investment schemes or derivatives

 Corporate Income Tax

-Companies registered in Malta are required to pay corporate income tax on their income worldwide.
-Activities related to DLT assets are governed by the current provisions of the Income Tax Act and are analysed by reference to the nature of the activity, the status of the parties and the specific facts and circumstances of the particular case.
+Companies incorporated in Malta are liable to tax in Malta on their worldwide income.
+The income tax act currently in force regulates activities involving DLT assets and it does so by reference to the nature of the activity, the status of the parties concerned, and also in relation to the particular facts and circumstances of each case.

 Principles of the income tax regime:

-• The tax value of transactions with DLT assets is determined by reference to the market value of the DLT asset; the market value can be determined either by the relevant Maltese authority or by reference to the average quoted price on reputable exchanges
+The market value of the transactions in DLT assets serving as a consideration for tax purposes could either be determined by the relevant Maltese authority or by reference to the average quoted price on reputable exchanges.

-• Proper and adequate records of transactions with DLT assets must be maintained at all times; values expressed in cryptocurrency are converted into a reporting currency in which the taxpayer submits its financial statements
+Records of the transactions involving DLT assets should be made and available at all times; values expressed in cryptocurrency are converted into a reporting currency in which the taxpayer submits its financial statements.

-• Payments made or received in cryptocurrency are considered as payment in any other currency for income tax purposes (e.g. for businesses paying wages or accepting payments for products or services in cryptocurrency the general taxation principles are still applied)
+Payments made or received in cryptocurrency are considered to be payment in any other currency for income tax purposes.
+The general taxation principles still apply in respect of, for example, a business which pays wages or accepts payment in cryptocurrency for products or services.

-• Profits from coin exchange activities are considered as profits from fiat currency exchange business and proceeds from the sale of coins held as trade reserve in business are regular income
+Profits derived from coin exchange activity will be treated as profit from fiat currency exchange business and proceeds from the sale of coins held as trade reserve in business are regular income.

-• Profits earned by the owner of financial tokens on his holdings, such as payments equivalent dividends, interest, bonuses, etc., in cryptocurrency or in other currency are treated as income
+Profits derived by the owner of financial tokens on his holding such as payment equivalent to dividends, interest, bonus, etc., in cryptocurrency or in other currency will be treated as income.

-• Normal income tax rules apply and, accordingly, profits from the sale of tokens that would have been acquired with intent to resell with profit or from profitable activities should be treated as trading profits
+The normal rules for taxation on income apply and, hence, profits coming under the sale of tokens that would have been acquired with intent to resell with profit or from profitable activities should be treated as trading profits.

-• If the transfer of financial tokens is not a trade transaction, it should be determined whether they can be treated as securities that are subject to capital gains tax regulations under section 5 of the Income Tax Act
+In case the transfer of financial tokens is not considered a trade transaction, then it would have to be seen if they can be treated as securities under Section 5 of the Income Tax Act that are subject to the capital gains tax regulations.

-• The capital collected for the initial offer is not regarded as the income of the issuer and the issuance of new tokens is not considered as transfer for capital gains taxation purposes
+The capital raised through the offering is not treated as the issuer’s income and the issue of new tokens is not deemed transfer for capital gains tax purposes.

-• Profits or profits derived from the provision of services or products to token holders are treated as income
+Profits or gains that arise from providing services or goods to token holders are deemed as income.

 Value Added Tax

-Currently, VAT guidelines are provided for coins, financial and communal tokens and initial offers.
-Activities related to DLT assets are analysed according to their nature, the status of the parties and the specific facts and circumstances of the particular case.
+So far, VAT guidelines have been issued for coins, financial and communal tokens and initial offers.
+Other DLT asset-related activities are assessed based on their nature, the status of the parties and the facts and circumstances of the particular case.

-If the place of delivery of the goods or services is not in Malta, the rules of another relevant jurisdiction shall apply.
-In the case of providing electronic services to clients based in the EU, the enterprise may register and take into account the VAT of another EU country under the Mini One Stop Shop (MOSS) scheme.
+Where the place of delivery of the goods or services is not in Malta, then the rules of another relevant jurisdiction apply.
+The enterprise, with regard to providing electronic services to clients based in the EU, may register and take into account the VAT of another EU country under the scheme of Mini One Stop Shop – MOSS.

 Guide to coins:

-• Cryptographic mining itself does not fall within the scope of VAT if there is no recipient, but if crypto-mining service providers are paid for such actions as transaction verification, the standard VAT rate applies
+- Crypto mining as such is outside the scope of VAT in case there is no recipient, while in cases where crypto-mining service providers are remunerated for such activities as verification of transactions, the standard VAT rate is applicable.

 The following VAT rules apply to markers:

-• If the issued tokens give rights to identifiable products or services, such activities are subject to VAT
+- If tokens supplied provide rights to identifiable goods or services, all such activities will be chargeable to VAT.

 Stamp Duty

-If transfers involve DLT assets that have the same characteristics as marketable securities defined in the Duty on Documents and Transfers Act (DDTA), they are normally subject to the Stamp Duty.
-However, every transaction has to be analysed individually by looking at the nature and circumstances of activities and the profile of the involved parties.
+The normal transfers of DLT assets with similar characteristics to marketable securities as described in the Duty on Documents and Transfers Act, normally referred to as DDTA, are subject to Stamp Duty.
+Every transaction, however, must be looked at in its own merits, either for the nature and circumstances of activities and/or the profile of parties involved.

-In Malta, cryptocurrencies and income from them are subject to general tax rules, but there are certain peculiarities relating to the classification of this income.
-The income may be treated as capital gains or business income, as the case may be.
+In Malta, for income gained through cryptocurrencies, general tax principles are applied but there are certain peculiarities related to the nature of that kind of income.
+In particular, such an income may be considered either a capital gain or a business income, as the case may be.

 Income tax